 According to the Hanafi school of thought (madhaab), the Fuqara (the poor) are those that do not own wealth to the amount of Nisab.
 The Masakin (the needy) are those who do not have food for the day (15 -20% of the world).The other three madhaabs view it as the opposite for the definition of Fuqara & the Masakin.

 “Those in whose wealth there is a recognised right for the needy and the poor” (Qur’an 70:24-25)

 How do you assess whether someone is poor and needy?

-We have delivery offices in the countries in which we work and they carry out assessments – using selection criteria – because we want to ensure that we are reaching the most vulnerable people.
+We have delivery offices in the countries in which we work and they carry out assessments.
+By using selection criteria, we ensure that we are reaching the most vulnerable people.

 Can I give Zakat to my family members?

-Beneficiaries of Zakat can only be given to people from one of those seven categories.
-Most scholars agree that you can give zakat to a family member if they’re from one of the categories.
+Beneficiaries of Zakat can only be given to people from one of eight categories.
+Scholars from the Shafi and Maliki schools of thought (madhaabs) agree that you can give zakat to a family member if they’re from one of the categories.
 E.g. they are poor and unable to provide for themselves, and is not already dependent on you.
 But if he/she is one of your dependents, you are obliged to spend on them anyway and cannot give them anything from your Zakat.